 Be sure to read our master post on things to do with kids in DC for even more ideas.

 Head to the Zoo!

-The National Zoo offers families a variety of animals and fun when they visit.
-Better still is that it is FREE!
+A part of the Smithsonian Institution (meaning admission is free!), the National Zoo offers families a variety of animals and fun when they visit.

 Don't miss the zoo's largest draw - the giant pandas that are currently on loan from China.

 Other animals highlights include gorillas, elephants, lions, and zebras, or watch the orangutans walk the high wire every morning

 Read more about the Zoo and remember timed tickets are required to enter the Zoo (and ANOTHER ticket is needed to see the Pandas)

 Rent paddle boats on the Tidal Basin to get a unique perspective of the Jefferson, Dr. King, and FDR Memorials.
 There is a fee to rent the boats and they only operate in good weather.

 The Tidal Basin Boathouse supplies life vests for individuals over 18 months of age or 25 lbs.

 You can find the operating status and current rates here.